Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

 With a few tricks of the trade you can use colour to your advantage when decorating spaces that are too small, too high, too cold, etc.

 There seems to be a conflict in decorating and staying true to sustainable values.
 On the one hand, you want to stay green and do what’s good for the earth.
 But somehow, that doesn’t seem to go along with buying drapes and a new rug.
-Can you decorate without hurting the environment?
-Our answer: yes, with a little thought.

 Whether it's a matter of personal choice, or due to limited budget, there are many homeowners who occupy small spaces.
 Here are some brilliant ideas that I have come across for decorating small spaces.

 Timeless design, not keeping up with the latest trends, makes for sustainable design that need not change from year to year.
 But does timeless mean tradition?
 Can you be timeless but cool and funky at the same time?
 And what is timeless, anyway?

 Southern Living transformed one room using paint colour and accessories to give three completely different looks, showing just how much difference colour can make to any room in a home...